 Günther Messner was a twenty-four year old mountaineer from Villnöß, South Tyrol (Südtirol), who perished in the Himalaya mountain range more than five decades ago.

-He was a younger brother of Reinhold Messner, who was directly involved in the horrible events that led to his brother’s disappearance at the merciless Nanga Parba mountain in June 1970.
+He was a younger brother of Reinhold Messner, who was directly involved in the events which led to his brother’s disappearance at the merciless Nanga Parba mountain in June 1970.

 In the 2000s, human remains that belonged to Günther Messner were found at the mountain faces, what brought some light to the exact circumstances of his death.

 His ordeal in the mountains is honoured in the “Messner Mountain Museum” in South Tyrol, and his name is still alive in places around the city of Brixen (Bressanone) where he was born.

 The Günther-Messner-Steig, September 10